Contact Us For Help

 Motor Speech

-A motor speech disorder is characterized by a difficulty in the coordination of the speech muscles (tongue, jaw, lips) to produce clear speech.
-This disorder occurs with or without impairment to the speech muscles.
+Motor speech is characterized by an incoordination of the speech muscles (tongue, jaw, lips) to produce clear speech.
+This occurs with or without impairment to the speech muscles.
 The result is unintelligible speech with decreased clarity.

 Approach: 1-3 sessions per week/10-12 week block